Dunnottar Castle

 Natural protection

-Dunnottar Castle sits on a cliff overlooking the Stonehaven coastline.
-The red sandstone island is surrounded by the choppy North Sea and was once connected to the mainland by a natural causeway called Fiddlehead.
-However, to protect the medieval castle from attack, the natural route through Fiddlehead was deliberately blocked.
-Instead, a new access road was cut into the rocks.
-This deep, narrow entrance was designed to be a deterrent for any potential intruder.
-This is because of its winding path, blind corners, and 26-foot tunnel with an arrow loop that would allow archers to defend the area.
+Dunnottar Castle is located on a cliff ledge above the Stonehaven coastline.
+The island consists of red sandstone, it is surrounded by the choppy North Sea, and was once connected to the mainland by a natural road - Fiddlehead.
+However, in order to protect the medieval castle from attack, the natural path through Fiddlehead was deliberately blocked.
+Instead, a new access road was cut through the rocks.
+This deep, narrow entrance was designed to be a safe haven for any potential intruders.
+This is because of its winding path, blind corners, and a 26-foot tunnel with an arrow loop that would allow archers to defend the area.

 Dunnottar Castle

-Frightened by the advance of Wallace's troops, about 4,000 English soldiers took refuge in a stone chapel inside Dunnottar Castle ─ naively believing that shelter in the church would save them from death.
-Wallace's army sacked the castle and set fire to the church, burning those inside alive.
-Some, of course, managed to escape, but their only option was to jump off the steep cliffs into the raging sea.
+Terrified by the advance of Wallace's troops, about 4,000 British soldiers took refuge in a stone chapel inside Dunnottar Castle, naively believing that hiding in a church would save them from death.
+Wallace's army looted the castle and set fire to the church, burning alive those who were inside.
+Some, of course, managed to escape, but their only way out was to jump off steep cliffs into the raging sea.

 Currently, Dunnottar Castle is almost completely destroyed.
-It was badly damaged during Oliver Cromwell's bombing campaign and it was not until 1925 that conservation work began.
-One of the most interesting ruins is the Tower House - literally a small castle inside a large castle, it allows you to see what the building looked like in the Middle Ages.
+It was heavily damaged during the bombing of Oliver Cromwell, and it was not until 1925 that work began on its preservation.
+One of the most interesting ruins is the Tower House, literally a small castle inside a large castle, which allows you to see what the building looked like in the Middle Ages.

 Dunnottar Castle Dunnottar Castle Dunnottar Castle Dunnottar Castle Dunnottar Castle Dunnottar Castle